Click HERE to print document

 • length of shorts must fall below mid-thigh

-• polo type with collar – cardinal red or white
+• polo type with collar – cardinal red or white or navy

 • button down dress shirt or oxford – white